If you’re planning to

 So how do you know the best day and time to send your email marketing campaigns?

 What Is The Best Day To Send Email?

 Let’s start with the days of the week first.
 There are seven of them, but they’re not on equal footing when it comes to sending promotional or educational emails to your prospects.

-According to research compiled by CoSchedule, there are three days of the week that serve entrepreneurs best when it comes to email:
+research compiled by CoSchedule, there are three days of the week that serve entrepreneurs best when it comes to email:

 CoSchedule found that Tuesday is the perfect day if you’re sending just one email per week.
 If you’re sending two, send the second one on Thursday.
 Wednesday comes in at a close third on the list.

 But let’s break this down even further.
 Keep in mind that the best day to send emails can vary depending on the type of online course you create, the specific preferences of your audience members, and even the time of year.

 Lots of people hate Mondays — and for good reason.
 The weekend has come to an end, people have to go back to work, and there’s usually a backlog of correspondence to slog through.